rapping off of the Hat by rpc

 The Mexican Hat on the Map is the village, not the rock!
 The rock itself is located 3 miles north of the village.
 A 'scenic' route goes from the village to the rock.

-Also when driving on the Hwy 163, you can see the Mexican Hat driving along it.
-Eventually you get a sign where a road starts to the rock.
+When driving on the Hwy 163, you can see the Mexican Hat.
+A small road leads to Mexican Hat.
 Unfortunately this road isn't paved.
-It's a little dirt road, so please first check if your vehicle is up to it, because the road has a couple of hills in it which can get your car stuck in the sand, (it almost happened to our car too!) so look out!
+It's a little dirt road, so check if your vehicle is up to it, because the road has a couple of hills in it which can get your car stuck in the sand, (it almost happened to our car too!) so watch out!

 The Top & Routes